jeka-dev/jeka/README.md

 - `-verbose=true`means that the log will display verbose information (this is the way to pass parameter in Jerkar)
 - `clean`, `compile`, `unitTest` and `javadoc` are build methods inherited by `CoreBuild`.

-Notice that Jacoco test coverage and SonarQube analysis can be triggered without mention in the build class !
+Notice that Jacoco test coverage and SonarQube analysis are triggered without mention in the build class !